Laylo309/Calculator/README.md

 - Visual Studio Code
 - Git & Github

+## Getting Started

+- I have used HTML CSS and JavaScript.

 ### Install

 To get a local copy up and running follow these simple example steps.